zwets/taxo/README.md

-Interactive `taxo` has the same functionality, with the added convenience of being able to navigate a pointer up and down the tree, and examine ancestors, siblings or descendants in each context.
+Interactive `taxo` has the same functionality, with the added convenience of being able to navigate a pointer up and down the tree, and examine ancestors, siblings, or descendants in each context.

 ```
 $ ./taxo -i 644